desi-programmer/money_manager/README.md

 ## `Features`

-<input type="checkbox" /> Fix year when month is december
+`❌` Fix year when month is December.

-<input type="checkbox" /> Add Montly limit and show How much has been spent Yet.
+`❌`  Add Monthly limit and show How much has been spent Yet.

-<input type="checkbox" /> Show Charts of Money Spent on each day
+`❌` Show Charts of Money Spent on each day

-<input type="checkbox" checked /> Add Expense and Income
+`✔️` Add Expense and Income

-<input type="checkbox" checked /> Show Total Balance
+`✔️` Show Total Balance

-<input type="checkbox" /> Option to Extract data or Server ?
+`❌` Option to Extract data or Server ?

-<input type="checkbox" /> Option to add Bio Auth
+`❌` Option to add Bio Auth

-<input type="checkbox" /> Chart plot points is based on when user enters data , not on expense date , so chart might have bars coming back and moving front
+`❌` Chart plot points is based on when user enters data , not on expense date , so chart might have bars coming back and moving front

 ```
 ## `Data`